 There is wheelchair access at the East and West entrances.
 The Circulation Desk is located directly opposite the second floor, west entrance.
-Research & Instruction is located on the second floor, east side.
+Research Desk is located on the second floor, east side.

 Wheelchair accessible drinking fountains are located between the restrooms on the second and third floors, and across from the public telephones in the east entrance lobby.

 Disability parking is available on campus.
 For detailed information, please contact Parking and Transportation Services (PTS).

 There are three photocopy machines on Norlin's second floor: one in Research & Instruction; one at the second floor landing, east side; one in Science, west side.
 Another is located in the third floor PC Lab.

 Wheelchair accessible restrooms are located on the second and third floors of Norlin Library.

-Study carrels with adjustable table heights between 28 and 34 inches from the floor are provided in Research & Instruction for Chinook access.
-There are height adjustable keyboards in the Science Reference area computer stations.
+Study carrels with adjustable table heights between 28 and 34 inches from the floor are provided in the Research Center for Chinook access.
+There are height adjustable keyboards in the seconf floor Science Collection area computer stations.
 Other tables can be adjusted upon request to Administrative Services (303-492-8625).